Antihypertensive therapy

 Several key steps to improve management:

-• Low-dose thiazides should play a central role as initial therapy for many patients, and as part of combination treatment for others.
+• Low-dose thiazides play a central role: as initial therapy for many patients, and as part of combination treatment for others.

 • Choose other medications based on compelling indications.